xva-lang/xva/README.md

     print("Hello, Xva!)
 end

-// Or, you could be a little fancier and bind an anonymous function to a name let sayHelloThreeTimes = def (): void
+// Or, you could be a little fancier and bind an anonymous function to a name: let sayHelloThreeTimes = def (): void
     print("Hello, world!)
     print("Hello, world!)